 This ruling affected the fate of many lawsuits which were filed out-of-state.
 However, a Philadelphia Court of Common Pleas Judge only agreed to dismiss one out-of-state plaintiff’s case out of more than 100 transvaginal mesh claims pending against Johnson & Johnson's Ethicon subsidiary in the state court’s mass tort program.
 This was based on the finding that the company that manufactured the actual mesh implanted in the out-of-state plaintiffs had sufficient ties to Pennsylvania.

-A Missouri judge too upheld a $110 million talcum powder cancer verdict awarded to an out-of-state resident, finding the defendants in the case engaged in sufficient acts during the manufacturing, labeling, and sale of Johnson's Baby Powder and Shower-to-Shower products in Missouri to establish the jurisdiction in the state court system.
+A Missouri judge too upheld a $110 million talcum powder cancer verdict awarded to an out-of-state resident, finding the defendants in the case engaged in sufficient acts during the manufacturing, labelling, and sale of Johnson's Baby Powder and Shower-to-Shower products in Missouri to establish the jurisdiction in the state court system.